reevesrs24/mlsec2021/README.md

 <br>
 <br>

-While this method appeared to be fulfilling the requisite technical needs for this method to be viable there was however a fatal flaw that would ultimately lead to scrapping of this technique.
+While this method appeared to be fulfilling the requisite technical needs for this method to be viable, there was however a fatal flaw that would ultimately lead to the scrapping of this technique.
 Displayed below are two images of the `01.html` phishing site.
 One image is of the recreated phishing site using an iframe and the other is the original file displayed out of the box.
 The images appear to be identical however when the screenshot images taken via `chrome --headless` are hashed they do not match.
 The `iframe` renders the data in a slighly different manner and thus some minor pertubations can be observed, but not by the human eye.
 Even if this method is off by just 1 pixel this method is no longer viable and must be abandoned.
 So back to the drawing board.

 <br>
 <br>